Higher-Education CollaBorations

 • Contemplative design practices.

-• Relational, place-based and holistic research methods.
+• Relational and place-based research methods.

 • Creative research methodologies for fashion-textile inquiry and practice.

-• Performative research paradigms for creative industries.
+• A performative research paradigm for creative industries.

 • Integrating contemplative practices into academic research.